agronholm/apscheduler/docs/extending.rst

   trigger = MyTrigger(arg1='foo')
   scheduler.add_job(target, trigger)

-You can also register it as a plugin so you can use can use the alternate form of ``add_jobstore``::
+You can also register it as a plugin so you can use the alternate form of ``add_jobstore``::

   scheduler.add_job(target, 'my_trigger', arg1='foo')